dmbarbour/glas/docs/GlasObject.md

 * *indexed* - Data access to specific elements of lists and dicts does not need to parse or scan unrelated regions of the glob file.
 Dictionaries can be organized as radix trees.
 Lists can be organized as finger trees or ropes.
 * *compact* - Common data and binaries can be efficiently embedded.
 Can easily share common structure within a glob.
 * *scalable* - Larger-than-memory values can be loaded partially, leaving most data in content-addressed storage.
 All sizes use variable-sized numbers.
 Content-addressed storage is persistent, can support databases.
 * *simple* - Should not have a complicated parser.
 Composition and decomposition should be easy.
-Avoid headers and footers.
 A minimalist writer (i.e. without compression passes) should also be easy.
+Header is optional.

 ## Encoding

 A parser for Glas Object will first read a header byte that indicates how to read the remainder of a node.
-A glob binary starts with such a header byte, which represents the value for that binary. *Accessor* nodes support fine-grained structure sharing between globs.
+The first byte of a glob binary is the 'root value' for the glob, and all relevant data in the glob must be accessible from the root.

 ### Basic Data